by Evangeline Politis (MA 2013)

 Nearly 24,000 miles from Earth float the longest lasting objects that humans have ever made.
 They are geosynchronous (also known as geostationary) spacecraft—satellites that have a lifespan of billions of years drifting in Earth's orbit.

-These hidden, indefinite objects fascinated Trevor Paglen (MFA 2002), SAIC's spring Visiting Artists Program's Distinguished Alumni Lecturer.
+These hidden, indefinite objects fascinated Trevor Paglen (MFA 2002), Distinguished Alumni Lecturer for SAIC's Visiting Artists Program in the spring.
 From researching astronomical technology to photographing off-limits United States military bases, Paglen aims to uncover the often unnoticed or unseen.

 "These spacecraft are a kind of metaphor," he explains.
 "We're living in a moment in history when the effects of what we do have very far reaching consequences that we are unable to comprehend.
 Climate change is a fantastic example of that, nuclear waste too."